ReichertA2/Resume-Scanner/README.md

-# README
+# Resume Scanner App
 This is the frontend of the full stack application built using react.